devicetree-org/devicetree-specification/source/device-bindings.rst

    Usage legend: R=Required, O=Optional, OR=Optional but Recommended, SD=See Definition
    ====================================================================================================

-.. note:: All other standard properties (section FIXME 2.3) are allowed but are optional.
+.. note:: All other standard properties (section :ref:`sect-standard-properties`) are allowed but are optional.

+.. _sect-bindings-simple-bus:

 ``simple-bus`` Compatible Value
 -------------------------------